Critical carotid stenosis - CTA findings

 Patient presents with sudden onset visual loss left eye.
 O/E left retinal arterial occlusion, ? source of embolus

 0 images remaining

 High-grade stenosis due to a calcified plaque at the origin of the left internal carotid artery.
-Note the internal carotid above this lesion remains patent but of reduced calibre (4.3 v 2.7 mm) and shows reduced enhancement in the terminal L ICA = 287 HU compared with R ICS = 437 HU.
+Note the internal carotid above this lesion remains patent but of reduced caliber (4.3 v 2.7 mm) and shows reduced enhancement in the terminal L ICA = 287 HU compared with R ICS = 437 HU.

 One indication that I use to determine the severity of internal carotid stenosis is the differential enhancement in the distal carotid lumens (beyond the stenosis).
 In this case, there is a 34% reduction, in contrast, density on the left c/w the right.
-The internal carotid artery beyond the stenosis is also of reduced calibre compared with the right due to the reduced blood flow.
+The internal carotid artery beyond the stenosis is also of reduced caliber compared with the right due to the reduced blood flow.